na-trium-144/webcface-package/README.md

 ## Docker

 You can also pull and run `webcface-server` and tools using Docker.
+The image is released as [ghcr.io/na-trium-144/webcface-package/webcface-amd64](ghcr.io/na-trium-144/webcface-package/webcface-amd64).
+For arm64 or armhf, replace `amd64` in the image name.

 ### webcface-server

-* For arm64 or armhf, replace `amd64` in the image name.
 * Example (TCP and Unix Socket)
 ```sh
 docker run --rm \